Upper Division Housing

 Built in 1983, Stearns has three floors which are co-ed by wing and has a mix of singles and doubles.

 Built in 1940, Wylie has a mix of singles, doubles and triples arranged across two floors that are separated into three sections.
+This is our substance free housing, residents choosing to live a substane free lifestyle reside here.
 Floors are co-ed by wing/section.